-Unfortunately, varicose veins tend to worsen as pregnancy progresses.
+Unfortunately, varicose veins tend to worsen as the pregnancy progresses.
 As your veins swell and become more visible, you may also experience increased pain and other symptoms.

 How Are Varicose Veins During Pregnancy Diagnosed?

 If you experience symptoms of varicose veins, be sure to contact your doctor.
 Based on a physical examination, they should be able to confirm the presence of varicose veins.
-As for varicose veins in the vulva, your OB/GYN or midwife will likely notice these during a routine checkup.

 What Are Some Varicose Vein Complications?